TLRKiliann/con-heal/README.md

 Create database : \
 - MYSQL Connections --> click '+' \
 Enter connection name and password \
-Test connection \
+Click on 'Test connection' \
-- Password required \
++ Password required
 Create a table \
-- Latin-1 or Utf-8 \
+- Latin-1 or Utf-8
 Create columns \
--Save model \
+- Save model
 Return to 'home' and click on your new connection

 # How to install pymysql